-International travel ban ends as borders open to visitors from 33 countries
+International travel ban ends as borders open to visitors from dozens of countries

 While carriers had been operating flights from several of the countries included in the ban, many seats that previously were empty suddenly were occupied Monday.
 Delta said many of its international flights were expected to be full, with high passenger volumes continuing for weeks.

-However, the reopening while, welcome, may not be completely trouble-free, some caution.
+The reopening, while welcome, may not be completely trouble-free, some caution.

 “No one is expecting this to go without a hitch,” Harteveldt said.
 “We are only as good as the data and everyone is prepared for a stop-and-start environment, whether it’s their country or the U.S. If covid cases increase beyond a certain level or vaccine rates don’t reach a certain level, you know that borders may be closed again.”